 You might ask yourself why a fishing rig is needed to catch perch.
 The truth is, it’s not.
-Small perch (less then 1lb) are abundant in most freshwater lakes and pretty easy to catch with a fishing line and the right bait.
-However, larger perch in the 1 to 2 pound range are much harder to hook.
+Small perch (less then 1 lb) are abundant in most freshwater lakes and pretty easy to catch with a fishing line, #5-8 Aberdeen or J hook, and a worm.
+However, larger perch in the 1 to 2 pound range are a bit more challenging to hook.
 Catching larger perch requires skill and the right presentation of bait or lure.
-This is where a perch rig comes in.
+This is where a perch rig gets really useful.

-If you’re goal is to catch your limit of perch, or reel in a giant trophy perch, then using a perch rig is essential.
-Using a perch rig will greatly improve your chances of reaching your limit and landing a real prize catch.
+If you’re goal is to catch your limit of perch, or reel in a giant trophy perch, then using a perch rig will improve your chances of reaching your limit and landing a of those jumbo perch out there.

-Below we’ll introduce you to some of the most effective fishing rigs for catching perch, and discuss which rigs are best suited for your unique fishing habitat and conditions.
+Below we’ll introduce you to some of the most effective fishing rigs for catching perch, and discuss which rigs are best suited for various fishing habitat and conditions.

 Creates a jerky, vertical motion to attract feeding fresh and saltwater fish